-Many graduates without access to large cities are ending up in typically ‘non graduate’ roles such as hospitality.
+Many graduates without access to large cities are ending up in typically ‘non-graduate’ roles such as hospitality.
 A new report, released on the 19th August by the Chartered Institute of Personnel and Development (see also: More than half of graduates in non-graduate positions) shows that 58.8 % of graduates are working in 'non-graduate' roles.
 Graduate experiences have led me to believe that this shocking statistic could partially be the result of a lack of choices available to graduates living in rural areas.

 Several graduates believed that it was their location that saw them taking up ‘non- graduate’ roles after university.
-Amy, is a recent BSc Biology graduate, eager to work in the conservation industry but currently working in a restaurant.
+Amy is a recent BSc Biology graduate, eager to work in the conservation industry but currently working in a restaurant.
 She explains, ‘sometimes when I'm wiping down tables I think "I have a degree, what am I doing?" but there are no other opportunities in Salisbury’.
-To fulfill her potential, Amy thinks she will have to make a move to either Bristol or London in the near future.
+To fulfil her potential, Amy thinks she will have to make a move to either Bristol or London in the near future.

 5 General Things to Consider…